What is a clinical research study?

 Before you or your child can take part in the ADvocate Studies, you or your child will first need to attend the screening visit(s) for initial tests and assessments to confirm eligibility.

-After all necessary tests and assessments have been completed and eligibility has been confirmed, you or your child will enter one of the ADvocate Studies and receive either the investigational medication or a placebo.
+After all necessary tests and assessments have been completed and eligibility has been confirmed, you or your child will enter one of the ADvocate Studies and receive either the investigational medication or a placebo (depending on the study assignment and treatment assignment).
 The placebo looks like the investigational medication, but it does not contain any active medicine.
 Researchers use a placebo to see if the investigational medication really works.
-Since neither you nor the study doctor will know if you or your child is receiving the investigational medication or the placebo, the expectations for these studies will be the same for all participants.
+Participants will be randomly assigned – like the flip of a coin – to receive the investigational medication or the placebo.
+If you or your child enters a study that has a placebo, neither you nor the study team will know which of the two has been assigned.
+Because of this, the expectations for these studies will be the same for all participants.
 At the end of the studies, researchers will compare participants taking the investigational medication to those taking the placebo to see if the investigational medication works better than the placebo.
-Participants will be randomly assigned – like the flip of a coin – to receive the investigational medication or the placebo.

 Why is there a placebo?

-A placebo arm helps to show if the investigational medication is safer and more effective than existing medications.
+A placebo arm helps to evaluate the effects of the investigational medication and show if the investigational medication is safer and more effective than existing medications that aren’t a part of the study.
 It’s needed due to the “placebo effect” – this is what happens when a patient’s condition improves even when no active medication is given.

 Whether or not you or your child receives a placebo, you or your child will be monitored very closely during these studies.
 If there is a change in your or your child’s medical condition while participating in these studies, the study team will inform you immediately and discuss this with you.